CCW applicants must provide ONE of the following forms of firearms training.

 The Department of Justice has prepared a model four-hour curriculum, updated to reflect the adoption of permanent administrative rules effective June 1, 2013.
 This curriculum is available for use by law enforcement agencies and instructors certified by a national or state organization.
 The model curriculum is ready for use and includes a student text, instructor guide, additional instructor resources, and a model training certificate.
 This curriculum is not required—instructors may use the curriculum of a national or state organization, or develop their own, as long as that curriculum contains the minimum instructional topics specified under JUS 17.03(7).
 (DOJ-certified instructors must use this curriculum and the DOJ training certificate on WILENET.)

 The DOJ keeps this site up-to-date to provide the latest information to instructors.
-Instructors certified by a national or state organization may sign up for email bulletins regarding changes to instructor requirements or the CCW curriculum.
-To request this service, send an email here.
+Instructors certified by a national or state organization are encouraged to check this website prior to holding a class to ensure the most current information is being used.